 - A budget outlining expenses associated with your internship.
 Please use the budget template: budgettemplateforawardapplication.xls – this should be uploaded to the online application form as an MS Excel (xls or xlsx) or PDF document - please save the filename in the format: lastname.firstname_budget.xls;

 In addition, we require two letters of recommendation to be e-mailed to Anne Turner (anne [dot] turner [at] mcgill [dot] ca) directly from your referees.
 At least one reference letter must be from a McGill professor or lecturer.
 Please see below for more detail.
-These may arrive anytime before the March 17 deadline.
+These documents may be submitted at any time before the deadline.

 - Plan your application well in advance so that you have to time to compile a strong application.